Anisometropia: Definition and treatments

 Treatment of anisometropia

-Eyeglasses often aren’t the best treatment for anisometropia.
+Eyeglasses aren’t always the optimal treatment for anisometropia.
 Eyeglass lenses produce clear images on the retina of each eye — but the image size depends on the power of the lenses.

 Unequal retinal image sizes — a condition called aniseikonia (an-ih-si-KOH-nee-uh) — causes many of the same symptoms as uncorrected anisometropia.

 By comparison, contact lenses and LASIK surgery produce clear retinal images with little or no discernable aniseikonia.
-This makes contacts and vision correction surgery the preferred treatment options for anisometropia.
+In some cases, this makes contacts and vision correction surgery the recommended treatment options for anisometropia.

 For anisometropia after cataract surgery, your eye doctor might recommend a procedure called refractive lens exchange on the other eye.